simonmarty/espresso-grinder-timer/README.md

 My grinder (Rancilio Rocky) doesn't come with any dosage timing, just a push button to run the grinder.
 I added a relay in parallel to the push-button switch controlled by an Arduino as a timer.

 This should work with just about any grinder as long as you've got
-- an Arduino (in my case it needs to output 5V to power the HD44780)
+- an Arduino
 - a relay (either solid state or electromechanical)
 - a rotary encoder (with a built-in switch in the stem, or a separate switch to start/stop the timer)
-- I had an HD44780 I'm using to display the timer.
+- I had an 0.96" ST7735-based TFT display I'm using to display the timer.
 You could use a 4 byte 7-segment dislay instead, you might just have to change the code a little.

 The Arduino saves the timer in its EEPROM after 10 seconds without an update.